chingjunehao/chingjunehao.github.io/_posts/2017-10-18-beginningoflearning.md

 ---
 layout: post
-title: Understanding Convolutional Neural Networks
+title: Beginner's guide to Understanding Convolutional Neural Networks
 published: true
 comments: true
 permalink: /learningblog/
 category: learning
 ---

-_This post is written by summarizing few blog post that explained CNN with adding some of my ideas._
+_This post is written by summarizing few blog post that explained Convolutional Neural Networks with adding some of my ideas._

 ![LeNet](/images/LeNet.png)
 _Picture shows the basic CNN model that proposed by Yann LeCun in 1998, after that, all the CNN is built based on it._